matanolabs/matano/README.md

 #### Delivering alerts

-Matano allows you to deliver alerts to external systems.
-You can use the Matano alerting SNS topic to deliver alerts to Email, Slack, and other services.
+You can deliver alerts to external systems.
+You can use the alerting SNS topic to deliver alerts to Email, Slack, and other services.

 <div align="center">
   <br>